goschtl/zope/Products.TransactionalMailHost/trunk/README.txt

 - Unpack the archive in your *Products* directory
 - restart Zope
 - create a new **TransactionMailHost** instance through the ZMI
+- configure your SMTP host, port within the ZMI. username and password are optional for SMTP AUTH

 Note
 ====

 TransactionMailHost is not (yet) an API compatible with the Zope MailHost implementation.
 It provides only one public method right now:

    send(fromaddr, toaddrs, message)